mapup/toll-for-route-from-mapping-service-here-maps/python/README.md

 ### Get API key to access HERE Maps APIs (if you have an API key skip this)
 #### Step 1: Login/Singup
 * Create an account to access [HERE Developer Portal](https://developer.here.com/)
-* Go to signup/login link https://developer.here.com/login
+* go to signup/login link https://developer.here.com/login
-* You will need to agree to HERE's Terms of Service https://legal.here.com/en-gb/terms
+* you will need to agree to HERE's Terms of Service https://legal.here.com/en-gb/terms

 #### Step 2: Getting your Key
 * Login to your HERE Maps Developer Portal